Free Shipping on Orders over $75 to the Contiguous US

 Transplanting Tomatoes in the Ground

-Dealing with these circumstances, I learned that stripping the lower leaves off of the tomato plant, digging a trench-like hole, and then laying the tomato plant down parallel to your drip irrigation line with only 6-8 inches of the plant sticking up works much better.
+Dealing with these circumstances, I learned that stripping the lower leaves off the tomato plant, digging a trench-like hole, and then laying the tomato plant down parallel to your drip irrigation line with only 6-8 inches of the plant sticking up works much better.
 This works well for me for several reasons.

 Related: HOW TO DETERMINE THE TEXTURE OF SOIL